-Archive of football trips to friendlies from Abroad Red, featuring the pre-season tour to China in summer 2016 and UEFA Super Cup in Macedonia in August 2017.
+Archive of football trips to friendlies from Abroad Red, featuring the pre-season tour to China in summer 2016, UEFA Super Cup in Macedonia in August 2017 and the 2019 Tour games in Norway & Wales.
 Read through all the posts about travelling to friendly games.

 It’s probably fair to say that one of the least anticipated games of the season is one that usually comes first – not all, or just any, but the “curtain-raiser” of the English season, the Community Shield.
 Few really remember the outcome of this game between the previous season’s league and cup winners, and it’s rarely acknowledged as a trophy, even if it does kick the season off positively as United experienced last year.

 Following 4 nights in Shanghai and a first taste of Chinese culture, the next stop in my trip was Beijing for United’s game vs City on 25th July.
 This was due to take place in the impressive Birds Nest stadium, China’s national stadium built for the 2008 summer Olympics.
 First though, I had to make the 700+ mile journey between the two cities.